BlockchainCommons/bc-envelope-cli-rust/docs/XID.md

 # `envelope` XID Support

-The `envelope` tool now includes basic support for working with [XID Documents](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2024-010-xid.md).
-This includes creating, updating, and removing keys, resolution methods, and delegates.
+The `envelope` tool includes support for working with [XID Documents](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2024-010-xid.md).
+This includes creating, updating, and removing keys, resolution methods, delegates, and services.
 XID documents are a type of envelope that contain public keys, permissions, and other metadata.
 They are used to represent the identity of a person, device, or service.

+**Key Features:**

+- Create XID documents from public or private keys
+- Encrypt private keys with password protection
+- Modify documents (add methods, delegates, services) without decrypting keys
+- Commands that don't touch keys don't require passwords
+- Transparent preservation of encrypted keys across document modifications

 - [`envelope` XID Support](#envelope-xid-support)
   - [Future Work](#future-work)